 Two-day workshop brings together leading researchers in biophysics, molecular biology, imaging, simulations, and clinical research to explore protein folding and misfolding as dynamic processes.

-The Vetenskapsrådet funds Excellence Initiative support, enabling the formation of excellence cluster to investigate real-time protein folding dinamics at single-molecule resolution.
+The Vetenskapsrådet funds Excellence Initiative support, enabling the formation of a cluster to investigate real-time protein folding dynamics at single-molecule resolution.